 1. The prospect signed up for a free trial

-Signing up for a free trial or other complementary offering is a clear indication that a prospect has some interest in the product.
+Signing up for a free trial or other complementary offerings through a lead capture page is a clear indication that a prospect has some interest in the product.

 Lead generation software can capture this action and use it as part of the data that generates a lead score.